LOVE IS THE HEARTBEAT OF THE UNIVERSE

 Violetta wonders if Alfredo offers the true love she thought would never be hers.
 She laughs off the idea, declaring that she will live only for pleasure.

-At Flora’s party, everyone enjoys some Spanish entertainment.
+Later that evening at Flora’s party, everyone enjoys some Spanish entertainment.
 Alfredo startles the guests by arriving without Violetta.
 She appears, escorted by Baron Douphol, who battles Alfredo at the gaming table.
 Alfredo wins every game.

 Cecilia Violetta López